johnmlwright/mulp/README.md

 ## To-Do

 * Convert verbose to debug
-* * Re-dd verbose as shortcut to unmerge and show time.
+* * Re-add verbose as shortcut to unmerge and show time.
 * Case Insensitivity flag (for inputs)
 * Dynamic timestamp removal
 * * This will deprecate -http